 A case study in the journal Current Drug Safety, reported several cases of compulsive gambling in patients who took Abilify.
 According to the report, none of the patients had a history of compulsive gambling habits, and the gambling addictions ended once they stopped taking Abilify.
 Recently, this past May, the U.S. Food & Drug Administration issued a warning about Abilify’s side-effects, and announced it will begin labeling the products with the appropriate label.
 In its research, the agency identified a total of 167 cases in the U.S. involving impulse-control problems in both adults and children taking Abilify.
 The vast majority of those cases (164) were identified as compulsive gambling.

 In late August 2016, Bristol-Myers Squibb made significant changes to Abilify’s package warnings.
 Notably, these changes specified:

 “Post-marketing case reports suggest that patients can experience intense urges, particularly for gambling, and the inability to control these urges while taking Abilify.
 Because patients may not recognize these behaviors as abnormal, it is important for prescribers to ask patients or their caregivers specifically about the development of new or intense gambling urges or other urges while being treated with aripiprazole.”

-If you’ve had no history of pathological, compulsive gambling prior to taking Abilify, and now have crippling debt, or are unable of have great difficulty in obtaining a mortgage or car loan after taking Abilify, contact us online or call us at 1-866-252-3535…
+If you have no history of pathological, compulsive gambling prior to taking Abilify, and now have crippling debt, and are unable to obtain a mortgage or car loan due to gambling debts arising after taking Abilify, contact us online or call us at 1-866-252-3535.